HelenJane2123/dental_clinic/README.md

         - My Profile
         - Change Password
         - Notification
+    4. Email Notification
+        - When booking an appointment
+        - When editing an appointment
+        - Once Doctor confirmed the payment

 ADMIN/DENTIST SIDE
     1. Admin Login
         Example:
             User: RoselleSantander
             Password: P@@swoord1223
         Logic:
-        - Validates invalid username and password
+            - Validates invalid username and passwords
     2. Admin Dashboard
         - Dashboard
         - Patient Records
         - Appointment Recordss
         - Doctors Profile
         - My Profile
         - Change Password
     3. Doctor
         - Once added by Super Admin -> create account in account table with user_type = ádmin
         - account id should be the same in doctor_id

-Email Notification
+    4. Notification
-1. Patient
-    - When booking an appointment
-    - When editing an appointment

-2. Doctor
         - When booking an appointment
         - When editing an appointment
         - When user uploaded the proof of payment